codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a fly without wings?
-A walk.
+How do you make holy water?
+You boil the hell out of it.

 ## Daily Trivia

-Which operating system was released first?
+Which data structure does FILO apply to?
- 1. Windows
+ 1. Queue
- 2. Linux
+ 2. Heap
- 3. Mac OS
+ 3. Stack
- 4. OS/2
+ 4. Tree

 <details>
   <summary>Answer</summary>
-  Mac OS
+  Stack
 </details>